-As a homeowner, you can expect to have some unexpected repair costs from time to time, especially if you have an older home.
+As a homeowner, you can expect to have some unexpected repair costs from time to time, especially if you have an older home and plumbing pipes.
 Most homeowners are also used to doing a little DIY plumbing from time to time.
 It might be a clogged drain or a leaky faucet.
-You might even install a new shower head.
+You might even install a new showerhead.

 When this happens, it might be a good idea to get hold of a licensed and experienced plumber.
 It’s also a good idea to compare some quotes so that you know what you’re getting into ahead of time.

 When it comes to plumbing pipes, there are many factors that can affect whether repair or replacement will be the best option.
 This will also affect the overall cost.
 Questions that need to be answered include:

 - Where is the leak coming from?
 Is it inside or outside?

 - Is the leak from a plumbing problem or a structural problem?

 - How complex will it be to access the problem?